FASP-QAT/qat-documentation/docs/user/06-managing-programs-and-versions.md

   - Supply plan reviewers can view the review queue.
   - Supply Plan viewers can check on the status of supply plan reviews.
 - **How?**
-  1. Go to “Program Management” > “Supply Plan Version and Review” and the below screen will be displayed.
+  1. Go to “Program Management” &gt; “Supply Plan Version and Review” and the below screen will be displayed.
 Select the Report Period, Country, Program, Version Type, and Status.
 In this table, users can see the status of all supply plans and any version comments.
 Users can also use the search, filter and sort options to find specific programs.

 <div style={{textAlign: 'center'}}>